99darshan/NepaliEpaperDownloader/README.md

 # Nepali Epaper Downloader

+# NOTE: This project is no longer maintained.
+Might not work with the latest changes made by the newpaper sites.

 ###### Nepali Epaper Downloader is a simple windows GUI application which lets you download pdf version of major Nepali Newspapers.
 Currently this application lets you download following Newspapers:

 1. Kantipur